singhpoo/singhpoo.github.io/README.md

 ---

 ### About Me

-Hi there!
-I’m a Full Stack Software Engineer with over 7 years of experience building tools and systems that make life easier for users and teams alike.
-My work has spanned frontend and backend development, cloud technologies, AI/ML integrations, and mentoring the next generation of developers.
-I thrive on collaboration and love turning complex ideas into efficient, user-friendly solutions.
+Hi there, I’m Pooja – a caffeine-fueled explorer of all things tech!
+I moved from India to the US in 2016 to pursue my MS at USC, and since then, I've been on a mission to automate all things boring—because who wants to waste time on mundane tasks?
+With over 7 years of experience as a Full Stack Engineer, I’ve dabbled in everything from frontend wizardry to backend sorcery, cloud technologies, and even applied ML.

+Lately, I’ve been diving deep into the world of Large Language Models (LLMs)—it’s an exciting time to be a developer!
+I spend my free time building applications that leverage the power of LLMs, transforming complex ideas into simple, user-friendly solutions. 🚀

+When I’m not coding, you’ll find me outdoors—whether it's hiking, backpacking, scuba diving, bouldering, or planning my next road trip.
+I have 2 reactive dogs who I love and adore.
+They’re a work in progress, but it’s a rewarding challenge!

+I enjoy connecting with new people and building relationships.
+Recently, I started meditating to stay grounded and combat seasonal blues here in Seattle. 🧘‍♂️

+So if you’re looking for someone who’s passionate about building innovative applications and enjoys a good cup of coffee (or three), let’s connect!

 ---
 ### Recent Projects with LLMs